Air Fryer Orange Chicken

 How to make air fryer orange chicken

-Step 1- Marinate the chicken.
+Step 1- Marinate.
 Toss the chicken pieces, salt, pepper, and soy sauce in a shallow bowl.

-Step 2- Bread and air fry.
-Coat the marinated chicken pieces in the flour, cornstarch, and optional bread crumbs.
-Place them in the air fryer basket and air fry until crispy.
+Step 2- Air fry.
+Coat marinated chicken in flour, cornstarch, and optional breadcrumbs.
+Air fry until crispy.

 Step 3- Make the sauce.
-Heat the sesame oil in a saucepan over medium heat.
-Add the remaining ingredients and stir to combine before pouring in the cornstarch slurry.
+Heat sesame oil in a saucepan, add remaining ingredients, stir, then pour in cornstarch slurry.

-Step 4- Combine the chicken and sauce.
-Transfer the cooked chicken pieces to a large bowl.
-Pour the orange sauce over top and toss to coat.
-Sprinkle with green onion and sesame seeds.
+Step 4- Combine.
+Transfer cooked chicken to a bowl, pour over orange sauce, toss to coat, and sprinkle with green onion and sesame seeds.

 Arman’s recipe tips

 • Marinate ahead of time.
-If you want to save some time, you can marinate the chicken in the soy marinade for up to 4 hours ahead of cooking.
-Just cover the bowl and leave the chicken in the fridge.
+To save time, you can marinate the chicken in the soy marinade for up to 4 hours ahead of cooking.
+Cover the bowl and leave the chicken in the refrigerator.

 • Don’t overcrowd the air fryer.
 In testing, I found that chicken pieces that were overlapping in the air fryer didn’t get as crispy as when the pieces were cooked in a single layer.
 If your air fryer isn’t big enough to avoid overlapping, cook the chicken in two batches instead.